FlaAI/hugo/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - AI Security
-- Adversarial/Jailbreak/Backdoor Attack
+- Adversarial/Backdoor Attack
 - Adversarial Training
-- Multimodal LLM Security
+- Multimodal LLM Alignment

 # Education to show in About widget
 education: